firmata/ConfigurableFirmata/readme.md

 ##Usage

 ConfigurableFirmata is a version of Firmata that breaks features such as Digital Input, Digital Output, Analog Input, Analog Output, I2C, etc into [individual classes](https://github.com/firmata/ConfigurableFirmata/tree/master/src) making it easier to mix and match standard features with custom features.

+The easiest way to use ConfigurableFirmata is with [firmatabuilder](http://firmatabuilder.com) which is a simple web application that generates an Arduino sketch based on a selection of Firmata features.
+Download the generated sketch, compile and upload it to your board.

-You configure your sketch by adding or removing various include statements.
-See the [ConfigurableFirmata.ino](https://github.com/firmata/ConfigurableFirmata/blob/master/examples/ConfigurableFirmata/ConfigurableFirmata.ino) file for an example that includes all available features.
-You are also able to choose between a Serial connection or an Ethernet connection type.
+Another way to use ConfigurableFirmata is by adding or removing various include statements in the [ConfigurableFirmata.ino](https://github.com/firmata/ConfigurableFirmata/blob/master/examples/ConfigurableFirmata/ConfigurableFirmata.ino) example file.

 ##Firmata Wrapper Libraries